Maintenance of Credentials FAQ

 Do I need to participate in the MOC program?

-Participation in MOC is independent of Membership/Fellowship of the College and each individual’s Chapter, which is determined on financial status (i.e. payment of annual dues).
+Participation in MOC is independent of Fellowship of the College and each individual’s Chapter, which is determined on financial status (i.e. payment of annual dues).

 MOC program will be applied prospectively to new Fellows from 2021 and retrospectively to all existing Fellows from 2023 in order to maintain an “active” MOC status with the College.